lasp/xmera/src/simulation/dynamics/linearTranslationalBodies/linearTranslationBodiesOneDOF/linearTranslationOneDOFStateEffector.rst

 User Guide
 ----------
-This section is to outline the steps needed to setup a Translating Body State Effector in Python using Basilisk.
+This section is to outline the steps needed to setup a Translating Body State Effector in Python using Xmera.

 #.
 Import the linearTranslatingBodyOneDOFStateEffector class::

-    from Basilisk.simulation import linearTranslatingBodyOneDOFStateEffector
+    from Xmera.simulation import linearTranslatingBodyOneDOFStateEffector

 #.
 Create an instantiation of a Translating body::